LEDs are present on most external MULTI-Modules and can be used to check the status of the module.

 The basic functions of the LEDs are:

 On TMX5 modules the red LED patterns are reversed.
-(Also note that TMX5 modules are
+(Also note that TMX5 modules are not officially supported.)

 Red LED State

 The module is not functioning.

 The selected protocol is not available on the module.